-- The name and address of the registered or principal office, and contact details of Healthwatch Stockton-on-Tees at the end of the financial year. - The name and address of the registered or principal office and contact details at the end of the financial year, of any relevant contractor of Healthwatch Stockton-on-Tees.
+- The name and address of the registered or principal office and contact details of Healthwatch Stockton-on-Tees at the end of the financial year. - The name and address of the registered or principal office and contact details at the end of the financial year, of any relevant contractor of Healthwatch Stockton-on-Tees. - The steps taken during the financial year by Healthwatch Stockton-on-Tees to involve lay persons and volunteers2 in: - 1.
+The governance of Healthwatch Stockton-on-Tees. - 2.
+Relevant decisions of Healthwatch Stockton-on-Tees.